 What does the law say?

 Quality assurance procedures are the shared concern of staff and students at higher education institutions (Swedish Higher Education Act, Chapter 1, Section 4).
-Higher education institutions shall enable students who are participating in or have completed a course to express their experiences of and views on the course through a course valuation to be organised by the higher education institution (Swedish Higher Education Ordinance, Chapter 1, Section 14, Subsection 1).
+Higher education institutions shall enable students who are participating in or have completed a course to express their experiences of and views on the course through a course evaluation to be organised by the higher education institution (Swedish Higher Education Ordinance, Chapter 1, Section 14, Subsection 1).